On the eve of 2019’s first nasty hurricane, Dorian, I decided it was time to get serious about hurricane preparation.

 If you are a believer, then don’t forget to pray.
 In emotional times we become reckless and turn from God when we actually should be drawing near to him!

 Of course, the things I mentioned on prepping your house are relevant for you if you are staying, but there is also a whole other ballgame to get ready for.

 Consider purchasing a generator if you haven’t done so already.
 Make sure that your generator is operating beforehand, and that you have gas for it.
 Fill a bathtub up with water / purchase water.
-Purchase non-perishable food items.
-Purchase extra food for your animals.
-Purchase candles / flashlights / batteries.
-Purchase/ stock your first aid kit.
+It is a good idea to have a bucket or two on hand for flushing toilets.
+Purchase non-perishable food items and don’t forget to purchase extra food for your animals.
+Buy candles / flashlights / batteries / lighters / matches.
+Stock up your first aid kit.
 Purchase portable battery packs to charge your phones.
 Consider purchasing a battery operated radio.
-Dedicate an indoor room in your house as a safe room in the event that things become extremely bad.
+For small items that you want to keep dry, use ziplock bags or trash bags.